aayushmau5/aayushsahu.com/README.md

 ## TODO

-- blogs
-  - Should have a progress bar at the top when reading a blog
-  - table of contents(on the left on bigger screen, but at the top on mobile view)
-- a favicon
-- social image for each page
+- social image for each page and SEO